SMI/dicompixelanon/README.md

 * `dbtext.sh` - display the OCR text in the database (simple sqlite3 wrapper)
 * `dbtags.sh` - display the tagged DICOM files in the database (simple sqlite3 wrapper)
 * `dicom_pixel_anon.sh` - anonymise a DICOM by running OCR and redacting all rectangles

+# Usage

+* Create a Python virtual environment and activate it
+* Create a config file directory `$SMI_ROOT/data` (you can set `$SMI_ROOT` anywhere)
+* Install all of the Python requirements (see below)
+* Copy `data/ocr_whitelist_regex.txt` into `$SMI_ROOT/data/dicompixelanon/ocr_whitelist_regex.txt` if required for dicom_redact
+* Build the DicomPixelAnon library, see the instructions in the `src/library` directory
+* Install the DicomPixelAnon wheel into the virtual environment
+* Now you can run the applications:
+  - dcmaudit, if you want to view a DICOM file and manually curate a database of rectangles
+  - dicom_ocr, if you want to run OCR on a DICOM file and store the results in a database
+  - dicom_redact, if you want to redact the DICOM file based on the rectangles in the database
+  - dicom_pixel_anon, to run both ocr and redact together

 # Sample data